 The aliens on Colony are pretty much the show’s biggest mystery and we’re bound to get some answers soon.
 One of the things I really love the most about this show is how none of the “bad” characters are truly all bad, or vice versa.
 And I have a feeling the aliens are going to be exactly the same.
 This article is going to be an in-depth look at every clue we’ve gotten about the aliens on Colony so far.
 SPOILERS through last week’s episode.
 Once I see tonight’s episode, I’ll update this story.
-(If you haven’t seen Colony yet, you can watch every episode on Amazon.)
+(If you haven’t seen Colony yet, you can purchase every episode for instant streaming here on Amazon Video.)

 Oh, and if you want to read only the theories about who the aliens really are, then just scroll down to the end of this article.